 - Bournemouth has entered the ranks of the top 500 universities in the world for the first time, according to the Times Higher Education World University Rankings.
 BU is one of only four post-92 UK institutions within the worldwide top 500.

 - Bournemouth University has stepped up in the ranks of the UK universities and ranks 63 out of the 119 UK universities, according to Guardian University Guide.

 - BU is home to the National Centre for Computer Animation (NCCA), recognised as the best place in the UK to study computer animation and visual effects.
 The NCCA has been at the forefront of computer graphics and animation education and research in the UK since 1989 and was ranked top 10 in the world by 3D World Magazine, for animation and digital effects.

 - Bournemouth University has 33 industry accreditations for its courses

 Examples of study fields

-At Bournemouth University you can study Business, Management, English, IT or what about Environmental Biology, Animation or Archeology?
+At Bournemouth University you can study almost anything.
+How about Business, Management, English, IT or how about Environmental Biology, Animation or Archaeology?

 Campuses at Bournemouth University